General Guidelines for Submission and Participation

 • Only films completed within the 12 months prior to the start of the festival may be registered.

 • World premieres are preferred in all sections.
-However, except for German films, a theatrical release as well as a festival participation in the country of origin will be accepted.
+However, except for German films, a theatrical release as well as a festival participation in in the main country of origin will be accepted.
 European premieres are considered only by the sections Panorama, Generation, and Forum.
-German Premiers are not eligible.
+German premieres are not eligible.
 Kindly note the respective premiere status minimum requirement of each section.
 Further information on the definition of the various premiere statuses can be found in the FAQ.

 • While feature-length films need a minimum running time of 60 min, Berlinale Shorts accepts films up to 30 min, short films for Generation will be accepted up to 20 min.